Skin Type: Dry Skin

 Banner Image

-Digression: dry skin vs. dehydrated skin
+Digression: Dry skin vs. dehydrated skin

-what your skin needs
+What your skin needs

-compensate for water loss
+Compensate for water loss

 Integrate valuable oils